Stuart Bell: Criticism and controversy

 On 13 October 2009, he claimed on the BBC Today programme that the investigation by Sir Thomas Legg into the United Kingdom Parliamentary expenses scandal was marked by "retrospectivity", as Sir Thomas had changed the rules on expenses after MPs' claims had been submitted.

 Stuart Bell featured in a film of the 2010 general election entitled ToryBoy The Movie made by John Walsh, which explored the candidate's selection process and the work that goes into an election campaign.
 Later in 2011, Neil Macfarlane, in a report for local newspaper Teesside Gazette, asked "Are Teessiders getting enough from Sir Stuart Bell?" when he failed to answer over 100 telephone calls made to his constituency office over three months.
 The Gazette story was picked up by national newspapers.
 The Independent asked "is Sir Stuart Bell Britain's laziest MP?"
 The Guardian fact-checked the "laziest MP" claim and found that: "Bell has been an MP for nearly 30 years and has had a distinguished career in parliament as a frontbench spokesman on trade and industry in opposition and the spokesman for the Church of England in the House of Commons and member of the House of Commons commission until last year.
 He's part of a breed of politicians – also including the Tory Edward Leigh and Labour's Gerald Kaufman – who have been extremely active parliamentarians but not always maintained an office in their constituency.
 One measure of their parliamentary work is the proportion of votes they turn up to...
 Bell's record doesn't cover him in glory, discounting frontbenchers, Northern Irish MPs, the Speaker and his deputies, he has the 10th worst attendance record with a 65.4% absence rate."
 The Labour Party said it was looking into the allegations.

 Other interests

 Bell was a member of the French think tank, the Fondation pour l'Innovation Politique.
 He was also a regular newspaper columnist for the Mail on Sunday and other publications.

 Personal life

 Bell was married in 1960 to Margaret Bruce and they had a son and a daughter.
 After his divorce, he married Margaret Allan in 1980 and they had a son.

 Honours

 Bell was knighted in 2004 for his "services to Parliament" and was appointed a Chevalier of the Légion d'honneur, France's highest order, by President Jacques Chirac in 2006.

 Death

 Bell died on 13 October 2012, aged 74, after a short battle with pancreatic cancer.
+A by-election was held in the Middlesbrough constituency.